 Maybe you thought your position in the church, your deeper roots gave you a special power over me.
 I don’t know.
 Maybe that’s why I could speak–was called to speak.
 I was allowed some clarity, reason, and distance other victims with deeper family lines might not have been afforded.
 As much as I had on the line, I risked losing fewer family members by speaking truth than others might.

 Time–you’ve had a lot of that.
 You could have used the time you stole from me to make a real apology and prove you’d changed.
 A real apology is more than lip-service.
 A real apology requires contrition, a focus on the hurt and harm caused to another, acceptance of all you’ve done (without minimizing or making excuse), accountability for harm, and acting to restore the person harmed.
 It isn’t a statement given to other people.
 It isn’t shrouded in self-serving narcissism (“I’m sorry for what I did to your daughter.
 I know you always thought highly of me and I hope I can one day be restored in your eyes.”).
-It is acting so not to cause the same harm again.

 You say you apologized?
 Well, you wrote a letter of “apology,” right?
 But to whom?
 Not me.
 You gave me a faux “I got caught and now no girl will ever want me” pity speech when I confronted you.
 You manipulated my family and made them feel sorry for you.
 You cried to my mother so that, instead of pressing charges against you, she consoled you.
 You cried to my friends and they consoled you.
 You cleverly avoided being prosecuted.
 You never gave me a real, authentic apology.
 Why not?
 Maybe you weren’t sorry.
 That’s how it seems.